skyler-chan/deep-learning-journey/chapter1_notes.md

 1. Download a dataset of dog, cat photos
 2. Train a model using dataset (bunch of images, emails, sounds - any data)

+# Q and A

+### What impacts training time?

+- Network speed
+- Usually a few minutes to train
+- Keep reading next section while model trains/work on other notebooks

+### What does Jupyter always print?

+- Prints/shows result of last line

+### How do we know if a model is good?

+- Look at Error Rate (prop of images that were incorrectly ID'd)